 Appendix A provides a detailed description of the various address correction options available within basic / Nonautomation and full-service mailings and the STIDs that provide the different undeliverable-as-addressed (UAA) treatments.

-This document provides quick information about the The STID (Service Type Identifier) is a three-digit numeric code used within the Intelligent Mail® barcode (IMb™).
+This document provides quick information about the STID (Service Type Identifier) - a three-digit numeric code used within the Intelligent Mail® barcode (IMb™).